magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 So the Buddha wanted us to seek the Dhamma.
 This kind of knowledge is what’s most important.
-Any form of knowledge or study that does not agree with the Buddhist way is learning that involves Our practice of Dhamma should be getting us beyond suffering; if we can’t fully transcend suffering, then we should at least be able to transcend it a little, now, in the present.
+Any form of knowledge or study that does not agree with the Buddhist way is learning that involves *dukkha.* Our practice of Dhamma should be getting us beyond suffering; if we can’t fully transcend suffering, then we should at least be able to transcend it a little, now, in the present.
 For example, when someone speaks harshly to us, if we don’t get angry with them we have transcended suffering.
-If we get angry, we have not transcended .
+If we get angry, we have not transcended *dukkha*.

 When someone speaks harshly to us, if we reflect on Dhamma, we will see it is just heaps of earth.
 Okay, he is criticizing me – he’s just